pj2566/Bajaj_Prashuk/README.md

 - The system currently identifies test names, values, units, and ranges.
 However, in some cases, further fine-tuning may be necessary based on the format of your lab reports.

 ```

-You can copy and paste this directly into your `README.md` file!
-Let me know if you need any further changes.